|Long Dong (Dragon Cave)

 Check the route descriptions for info on bolt types.
 It will say "bolts" and the year they were installed if they are considered solid.
 Otherwise there will be a note.

-A standard light rack and a set of ten draws would do.
-However, there are a goodly number of wide climbs possible, and some that require a few longer slings, higher bolt counts, etc. A climber wanting to be able to do anything should take a double set of cams from TCU's to 4", a full set of nuts, 10+ QD's, and several slings.
+A standard light rack, a set of ten draws, and a 50-meter rope is fine for a vast majority of routes.
+However, a climber wanting to do anything should take a double set of cams from TCU's to 4", a full set of nuts, 10+ QD's, and several slings.
+A 60m rope is necessary for a very select few routes.
 Some cord/webbing and lockers will come in handy for top-rope anchors and multi-pitch routes.
+And a helmet!

 Also beware to clean your gear after every trip, as the cams may be fine the night after getting misted, but may not work at all after a month in your closet.
 Gear is expensive, so don't screw it up or get lazy.
 This is true for all sea-cliffs.